anshb49/CS126-FinalProject/PROPOSAL.md

 to this game later on, and possibly even improve it more with new skills I learn in the future.

-The library I plan on using is the SQL library.
+The library I plan on using is the SQLite library.
 With this library, I can keep track of the scores of all players that have played this game.
 This way, I can create a leaderboard in the game over screen, add the current player's score into the leaderboard as well.